Specific Common Sense Health Tips

 - Thankfully, not all press is about supplement scare tactics and misinformation: https://www.dailyherald.com/entlife/20190322/answers-to-your-questions-about-supplements (2019)

 Finally, you might want to consider how much "industrial dust" you're going to ingest in order to take the supplements you want.
 How many doses of magnesium stearate, microcrystaline cellulose, and PEG 80 are you willing to tolerate to get your vitamins for the day?
 Those who choose a vegan lifestyle, won't like it but I prefer gelatin capsules.
-Much less industrial than purified cellulose from a pill factory.
+Much less industrial I think.
 There are also a number of pure active ingredients available from companies like Bulk Supplements, and they even have a choice of vegan or gelatin capsules and cheap filling machines.
 Nobody needs to worry about whether they're reacting to the supplement or the fillers.
 It's an option to consider.

 10. Eat Organic, as much as you can afford.Including organic grains if you eat grains.
 Including organic eggs, dairy, and meat if you eat those.
 The "dirty" and "clean" vegetable lists have a way of distracting people from the problems of conventional grains, eggs, dairy, and meat.
 Don't get distracted.
 Use Cornucopia's scorecard system to find the best organic produce near you.